replicate/cog/README.md

 predict: "predict.py:Predictor"
 ```

-And define how predictions are run on your model with `predict.py`:
+Define how predictions are run on your model with `predict.py`:

 ```python
 from cog import BasePredictor, Input, Path